stefanofa/awesome/TOPICS.md

 *   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
 It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

-## web

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

-*   [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
-Biome offers formatter and linter, usable via CLI and LSP.

-*   [leptos-rs/leptos](https://github.com/leptos-rs/leptos) - Build fast web applications with Rust.

 ## chrome-extension

 *   [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework